 What Does it Take to Build an EdTech Startup?

-Think of the most successful startups in educational technology and the names that come to your mind include Khanacademy and Udemy.
+Think of the most successful startups in educational ,EdTech Startup and the names that come to your mind include Khanacademy and Udemy.
 It is very heard to find other successful ones that have managed to build a sustainable platform in the edtech niche as much as these two.
 Yet, Khanacademy is not a business and does not run like one.
 It is a non-profit organisation in good books with several investors and philanthropists including the Bill & Melinda Gates Foundation.

 So what does it take to build a platform that can stand the tide in the edtech world?
 The CEO and Co-founder of Knowledge Officer shared his story while building the edtech company that focuses on helping people achieve their career goals.